EINECS Name: nickel monoxide

 The Lead Registrant has successfully submit the Registration Dossier for the first registration date of 30 November 2010.

-To consult the list of registered uses for nickel oxide, please visit the Exposure Scenarios Library
+To consult the list of registered uses for nickel monoxide, please visit the Exposure Scenarios Library

 There is no notification by a « Lead Notifier ».
 However, as a service to industry, the Nickel REACH Consortia will freely communicate the information required for classification and labelling of the substances covered by the Consortia.
 This information is provided in .i6z (IUCLID 6) format each time a potential registrant intends to join the Joint Submission and includes Section 1.1 (reference substance), 1.2 and 2.1.
 It is up to the company to complete Section 1.1 (legal entity specific information), to review section 1.2 and to fill section 1.4, since these sections are company-specific.